Generic Name: Oxybutynin Transdermal System (OX i BUE ti nin)

-- If you have any of these health problems: Bowel block, poorly controlled glaucoma, slow moving GI (gastrointestinal) tract, or trouble passing urine.
+- If you have any of these health problems: Bowel block, glaucoma, myasthenia gravis, slow moving GI (gastrointestinal) tract, or trouble passing urine.

 What are some things I need to know or do while I take Oxytrol?

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Oxytrol affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Oxytrol (oxybutynin transdermal system) affects you.